gowebly/gowebly/README.md

 the hard work for us, and we will just create awesome web products and not have to think about build and deploy.

-That's why we created the `gowebly` CLI and its helpers library, which helps you start an amazing web applications in **Go** using **htmx**, **hyperscript** and popular atomic/utility-first **CSS frameworks**.
+That's why we created the `gowebly` CLI and its helpers' library, which helps you start an amazing web applications in **Go** using **htmx**, **hyperscript** and popular atomic/utility-first **CSS frameworks**.